mqvallieres/mqvlab_website/content/positions.en.md

 Graduate students will pursue a degree in Cell Biology at the [Master's](https://www.usherbrooke.ca/admission/programme/607/maitrise-en-biologie-cellulaire/) or [Ph.D.](https://www.usherbrooke.ca/admission/programme/704/doctorat-en-biologie-cellulaire/) level.
 Applicants must hold a B.Sc. in a related field
-(e.g. biology, biochemistry, pharmacology,...) with an average GPA equal to or above 3.5/4.3 to be admitted to the program.
+(e.g. biology, biochemistry, pharmacology,...) with a strong GPA to be admitted to the program.
 Please note that courses at the Université de Sherbrooke are presented in French and that some knowledge of the language is required.